hhuanglabweb/hhuanglabweb.github.io/project.md

 ---

 ## Precision Medicine and Therapeutic Discovery
-> The future of precision medicine lies in data.
+> The mission of this project is XXX

 **People**: Calvin Chi, Z. Tom Hu, Zoe Vernon, Yuting Ye